sense-finance/sense-v1/README.md

     After successfully executing the task, Hardhat would have saved the resulting deployments (contract addresses along their abi, bytecode, metadata...) on `pkg/deployments/deployments`. **Move that folder inside `pkg/deployments/tasks/YYYYMMYY-TASK_NAME` and rename it to `output`**.

-5. Commit and push code to Github.
+5. Commit and push code to GitHub.

 *NOTE: check existing tasks as a guide on how to create and execute a new one.*